Fslippe/master_project/docs/plan.md

 - Perform random forest with prediction labels of 0/1/2 closed/border/open
 - Accurate model can be used to find most important predictors for border and if of interest open/closed
 - Using EIS

+### GENERAL PLANS
+- Plots of labeled dataset to gether with model
+- t

 wget --http-user=filip --http-password=yBPxPYhWcUeZZgKzkVyMthWAT5+3sUImcsK+dMJWb0I  https://filip-master.vercel.app/results